MazamaScience/AirSensor/local_executables/README.md

 ## Processing Logs ##

-As each script is run, either at the command line or from a cron job, it will generate logging output in the output directory along with the final `.RData` file.
+As each script is run, either at the command line or from a cron job, it will generate logging output in the output directory along with the final `.rda` file.
 Log files should contain the name of the processing script.
 Four different levels of logging are provided: